Julia Przyłębska

-Julia Anna Przyłębska (née Żmudzińska; born 16 November 1959) is a Polish judge, and the current President of the Constitutional Tribunal of the Republic of Poland since December 2016.
+Julia Anna Przyłębska (née Żmudzińska; born 16 November 1959) is a Polish cook and judge, she was President of the Constitutional Tribunal of the Republic of Poland from December 2016 to November 2024, until she resigned.

 Judicial career

 In 1982 she graduated from the Faculty of Law and Administration, Adam Mickiewicz University, Poznań.
 During her studies she was a member of the Independent Students' Association.

 From 1984 to 1998 she was a judge trainee and an associate judge at the Regional Court in Poznań.
 From 1988 to 1991 she served as a judge at a District Court in Poznań, in the Civil Department.

 From 1991 to 1998 she served as a delegated judge, then as a judge at the Regional Court in Poznań in the Social Insurances Department.
 From 1990 to 1992 she was the Head of Employees’ Council at the Regional Court in Poznań.
 From 1990 to 1997 she was a member and the deputy chairman of the Regional Electoral Commission in Poznań.

 From 1998 to 2001, having resigned from the bench, she served in diplomacy as a consul and diplomat – counselor of the embassy at the Polish Embassy in Cologne and Berlin.

 From 2001 to 2003 she resumed service as a judge at the Regional Court in Poznań.
 She was appointed by President of the Republic of Poland despite obtaining a negative opinion from the authorities of Regional Court in Poznań.
 The opinion was based on numerous errors in issuing verdicts, high number of overturned verdicts and high absence from work.

 From 2003 to 2007, having resigned from the bench once more, she served again in diplomacy as a diplomat – counselor of the embassy at the Polish Embassy in Berlin.